gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 ├─pom.xml
 </pre>

-* Now we can create a first React component "Activities" that will fetch the activities json and convert it to html.
-But in order to use the modularity of react, lets also create a child Component "Activity" to render the activity.
+* Now we can create a first React component "Activities" that will fetch the user's activities from server and transform them into html.
+But in order to use the modularity of react, lets also create a child Component to render a single activity.
 First Create the file "Activities.jsx" in /src/main/js :
 {% highlight Javascript %}
 import React from 'react';